geotrev/core-flux/README.md

 export { subscribe, dispatch }
 ```

+Once a store is created, you'll be able to add subscriptions with `subscribe` and request state updates with `dispatch`.

-here's a breakdown of each binding needed when initializing a new store:
+Here's a breakdown of each binding needed when initializing a new store:

 ```js
 /**